-Digitising these films will mean that anyone in the UK can enjoy the full range of our rich screen heritage, regardless of where they live or where the films are held.
-This will transform our understanding of the shape, history and diversity of film and TV in Britain.
+By digitising our heritage we will ensure that the people of the UK, filmmakers, educationalists, researchers and other users can access and enjoy the full range of British filmmaking, regardless of where they live or where that film heritage is held.
+This unprecedented access will transform our understanding of the shape, history and diversity of film and TV in Britain.

-The fund will support the technical costs of digitisation.
-We will prioritise material that appeals to diverse audiences, and represents and relates to all areas of the UK.
+The digitisation fund will support technical costs of digitisation and will prioritise material that will appeal to new and diverse audiences, and represent and relate to all areas of the UK.

-Applications are open to custodians of national and regional film archives and significant screen heritage collections, and to commercial rights holders and collection owners.
-If you are a rights holder, we are looking for British feature-length fiction films which have either been released theatrically or broadcast on terrestrial television.
+This round of applications is open to national and regional film archives and significant screen heritage collections (see guidelines PDF) and to rights holders and collection owners.
+In the rights holders strand we are looking for British feature length fiction films which either have been released theatrically or broadcast on terrestrial television.

 There are two strands of funding available:

 - Strand 1 for Commercial Rights Holders

 Before you apply, please read our guidelines for more details, including how we assess applications.

 To make an application and create an account login, please proceed to the application form below: